An ongoing evolution of consciousness

 [T]he Overmind [is] a power of cosmic consciousness, a principle of global knowledge which carries in it a delegated light from the supramental Gnosis.
 It is, therefore, only by an opening into the cosmic consciousness that the overmind ascent and descent can be made wholly possible: a high and intense individual opening upwards is not sufficient, — to that vertical ascent towards summit Light there must be added a vast horizontal expansion of the consciousness into some totality of the Spirit....
 When the overmind descends, the predominance of the centralising ego-sense is entirely subordinated, lost in largeness of being and finally abolished; a wide cosmic perception and feeling of a boundless universal self and movement replaces it... not only the separate ego but all sense of individuality, even of a subordinated or instrumental individuality, may entirely disappear...
 [I]f the delight or the centre of Force is felt in what was the personal mind, life or body, it is not with a sense of personality but as a field of manifestation, and this sense of the delight or of the action of Force is not confined to the person or the body but can be felt at all points in an unlimited consciousness of unity which pervades everywhere (LD, p.
 984-86)

 While one can, by extrapolation, still get some indirect feel of what the overmind might be like, it is not possible to explain fully to the mind what the supermind is like.
 One could compare the difficulty to the difficulty a monkey would have understanding the human mind.
 If —and I admit one needs quite a bit of poetic licence for this “thought-experiment” — one would ask a monkey to visualise the next step in the evolution, he would probably visualise a creature that could jump further, be more agile and more strong.
 In other words the monkey would think of superior powers within his own type, but there is no way a monkey could visualise faculties that are entirely beyond his monkey-scope.
 He would not be able to envisage the joys that are exclusive to the mental consciousness, like the joys of poetry, music, astronomy or mathematics.
-Similarly, with our minds, we cannot but see the future as consisting of a still more clever mind, but this may not be the point at all.
+Similarly, with our minds, we cannot but see the future as consisting of a still more clever mind, but this is not the point at all.

 The overmind consciousness, however difficult to reach, is still not a full Truth-Consciousness.
 This is found only on the next higher, the supramental, plane.
 In the Overmind, the element of division is still there: